JackDanna/FogentRoleplayTemplate/README.md

 ## Effects

 An Effect simply describes some way a character or item could effect on the narrative.
 Effects can be placed on characters or items.

-All effect have a "Name", "Description", "Duration", and "Source".
+All effect have a "Name", "Description", "Duration", and "Source" though they may have additional fields beyond these.

-**Name:** The name of the Effect.**Description:** Describes what the Effect is doing narratively.
+**Name:** The name of the Effect.

+**Description:** Describes what the Effect is doing narratively.

 **Duration:** Describes how long the Effect will be active.